deanwampler/Contract4J5/contract4j5/README.txt

 1) Warnings in some unit tests when test annotations are used without the required @Contract annotation.
 This is deliberate for those tests.
 2) Unavoidable unchecked casts involving generics.
+3) The javadocs target also results in many warnings for references to aspects from Java files, which javadoc doesn't know how to resolve.
+To be clear, the following missing "classes" are actually aspects:
+  Contract4J
+  ConstructorBoundaryConditions
+  InvariantConditions
+  MethodBoundaryConditions
+You'll see lots of warnings about not being able to find "Contract4J#isEnabled(TestType)".

+If the unit tests fail, look for output in "contract4j5/TEST-*.txt" files.
+Usually, the problem will be a classpath issue.

 Next, we'll look at code examples, then return to a discussion of invoking and configuring Contract4J5.